What a Reduction Loop Reveals About SPMD vs Per-Op Intrinsics

 How this fits with archsimd

-We have written before that SPMD and archsimd are complementary, and this comparison is a concrete example of where the layers live:
+SPMD and archsimd are complementary, and this comparison is a concrete example of where the layers live:

 The two are not in competition.
-You would expect to use both in the same program: archsimd for the handful of kernels where intrinsic-level control is genuinely worth the source cost, and a loop-level construct for the long tail of reductions, scans, byte-classification loops, and per-pixel arithmetic where readability and portability matter more than picking instructions by hand.
+You could expect to use both in the same program: archsimd for the handful of kernels where intrinsic-level control is genuinely worth the source cost, and a loop-level construct for the long tail of reductions, scans, byte-classification loops, and per-pixel arithmetic where readability and portability matter more than picking instructions by hand.

 Reproducing the comparison